cast-org/figuration/docs/utilities/responsive-embeds.md

 </div>
 {% endexample %}

-Aspect ratios can be customized with modifier classes.
+By default the aspect ratio is set to 16:9, this can be customized by overriding the `$embed-ratio` variable by copying it into your `/scss/_custom.scss` file.
+Also, the aspect ratios can be customized with the included modifier classes.

 {% highlight html %}
 <!-- 21:9 aspect ratio -->